-- Temperature of 100°F or more

-- Sore throat

-- New uncontrolled cough that causes difficulty breathing (for those with chronic allergic/asthmatic cough, a change in their baseline)

-- Diarrhea, vomiting, or abdominal pain

-- New onset of severe headache, especially with a fever

-- New loss of taste or smell

-- Congestion or runny nose (for those with chronic allergies, a change in their baseline)

-- Muscle or body aches

-- Fatigue that is greater than normal
+- Temperature of 100°F or more (Fever is not always present) - Sore throat - New uncontrolled cough that causes difficulty breathing (for those with chronic allergic/asthmatic cough, a change in their baseline) - Diarrhea, vomiting, or abdominal pain along with other COVID-19 symptoms - New onset of severe headache, especially with a fever - New loss of taste or smell - Congestion or runny nose (for those with chronic allergies, a change in their baseline) - Muscle or body aches - Fatigue that is greater than normal

-- Close contact (within six feet of an infected person for at least 15 minutes) with a person with a confirmed case of COVID-19 - Direct contact (coughed or sneezed upon) with a person with a confirmed case of COVID-19 If these symptoms are present, students must stay home.
-Parents are asked to report to the School Nurse if their child becomes ill with COVID-19 symptoms or a close family member is diagnosed.
+If these symptoms are present, students must stay home.
+Parents are asked to report to the School Nurse if their child becomes ill with COVID-19 symptoms or a household member is diagnosed.